Ryhon0/itchapi-docs/API/V2/index.md

 This is the current version of the API.
 The base URL is https://api.itch.io/.
 If V3 ever releases, it will probably use the same base URL, to make sure you are using V2 anyways, set the `Accept` request header to `application/vnd.itch.v2` ([go-itchio#4](https://github.com/itchio/go-itchio/issues/4)).

 ## Authentication
-The V2 API only supports authentication using the `itchio` Cookie.
+The V2 API supports authentication using the `itchio` Cookie or using the `Authorization` header set to an API key.
-You can obtain one by logging in to itch using a web browser or by using the [/login endpoint](login.html)(Note: currently for some reason the returned cookies are not valid).
+You can obtain your `itchio` cookie by logging in to itch using a web browser.
+You can obtain an API key from https://itch.io/user/settings/api-keys or by using the [/login endpoint](/API/V2/login.html).